Upload a CSV, XLSX, or G Sheet into Pool

 Common Issues with Uploading

-The biggest problem with any upload is if you have not assigned an email column to be the identifier.
-You'll see this red error on the mapping step:
+The biggest problem with any upload is if you have not assigned an email column to be the identifier or you have duplicate columns.
+You'll see this red error on the mapping step if you have not selected an identifier:

 It's quite easy to fix, just find the column in your upload that does contain email addresses, click the maps to column and then select Email [Identifier]: